xtao-org/fitzjson/README.md

 <h1 align=center>fitzJSON</h1>
 </p>

-fitzJSON is a JSON-compatible format optimized for configuration.
+fitzJSON (or "fitz" for short) is a JSON-compatible format optimized for configuration.

 fitzJSON is compatible with [JSON](http://www.json.org/) ([ECMA-404](http://www.ecma-international.org/publications/standards/Ecma-404.htm)/[RFC 8259](https://tools.ietf.org/html/rfc8259)) in that a syntactically valid JSON document is also a syntactically valid fitzJSON document.